ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2021-02-03-work-from-home-work-station.md

 ---
 published: true  # use "false" while drafting articles just before publishing
 title: Work from home work station (monitor and stand)
+excerpt: "Finding the right tools for the job and doing the right research is a _pain in the butt._ Nevertheless, I have a tendency to (eventually) put in the research and learn what I need to learn for just about any topic or problem I need to tackle.
+So, feel free to rely on my research for yourself. "
 tags:
   - life skills
   - shopping